RoiArthurB/OUCRU-Gama/README.md

 ## Built With

-* [GAMA Platform](https://gama-platform.github.io/) - GAMA is a modeling and simulation development environment for building spatially explicit agent-based simulations.
+* [GAMA Platform _1.8 Release Candidate 2_](https://gama-platform.github.io/) - GAMA is a modeling and simulation development environment for building spatially explicit agent-based simulations.

 ## Support